Los Vivancos at the London Coliseum

 This performance is really an exhibition of strength and agility.
 While the story and theatrics are rather corny, the Vivancos brothers exude passion and sex appeal.
 Their performance drags in the beginning, however by the end they successfully seduce the audience, who clap and cheer for more.
 If you enjoy tap dancing, testosterone-fuelled passion and very appealing Spanish men, this is the show for you.

-For further information about Los Vivancos and future events visit here.
+For further information and future events visit Los Vivancos’ website here.